zkamvar/test-with-renv/README.md

-# test-with-renv
+# Test Lesson for package management

-    This is the lesson repository for test-with-renv
+This lesson repository tests that we can use {renv} to deploy lesson websites with arbitrary packages.